ynstf/Spring-MVC-Spring-Data-JPA-Thymeleaf/README.md

    ```

 2. **Configure Database:**
-   - Make sure XAMPP is running and MySQL is active.
+    - Ensure that XAMPP is running and MySQL is active.
     - The `application.properties` file is configured to connect to a MySQL database (`hopital-db`) on `localhost:3306`.

 3. **Build and Run:**
    ```bash